Uncomputability of Phase Diagrams: Results

-{\op h^\mathrm{col}} {\op h^\mathrm{row}} The quantum many-body systems we will consider are translationally invariant, nearest-neighbour, 2D spin lattice models.
+The quantum many-body systems we will consider are translationally invariant, nearest-neighbour, 2D spin lattice models.
 The $L\times L$ square lattice with open boundary conditions will be denoted $\Lambda(L)$; for brevity we leave the lattice size implicit whenever it is clear from context.
-Each lattice site is associated with a spin system with local Hilbert space of dimension $d$, $\field{C}^d$.
-The spins are coupled with a nearest neighbour, translationally invariant Hamiltonian with local terms $\hcol, \hrow \in \mathcal{B}(\field{C}^d\otimes \field{C}^d)$.
-We are interested in phase transitions, which strictly speaking only occur in the thermodynamic limit of infinitely large lattices; we will take the thermodynamic limit by taking $L\to\infty$.
+Each lattice site is associated with a spin system with local Hilbert space of dimension $d$, $\mathbb{C}^d$.
+The spins are coupled with a nearest neighbour, translationally invariant Hamiltonian with local terms $\hcol, \hrow \in \mathcal{B}(\mathbb{C}^d\otimes \field{C}^d)$, such that $\max\{||\hrow||, ||\hcol||\}\leq 2$.
+Since we are interested in phase transitions---identified by a discontinuous change of a macroscopic observable $\op O_{A/B}$, which strictly speaking can only occur in the thermodynamic limit of infinitely large lattices---we will take the thermodynamic limit by letting $L\to\infty$.
+An alternative definition of a quantum phase transition is a non-analytic change in the ground state energy~\cite{Sachdev_2011}.
+This will also be satsified by our construction.
+The resulting Hamiltonian over the entire lattice is then